tiffcodes/form-verification-challenge/README.md

 ### To do:
 Please create an app using the `index.html` included here.
 Your app should be able to add a user to the address book.
-Please validate all inputs before adding a user to the database.
+Please validate (using JavaScript) all inputs before adding a user to the database.

 Do not use jQuery for this project.
-Alternatives such as fetch will work.
+Alternatives such as fetch will work (note: you will need to include the proper headers if you are using fetch).

 Please send a link to your git repo once you're finished.